ellisonbg/py4science/book/whirlwind_tour.rst

 Back to Alice.
 We want to read the text in from the zip file, split it into words and then count the frequency of each word.
-You will need to read the compressed file :file:`bookdata/alice_in_wonderland.zip` .
+You will need to read the compressed file :file:`bookdata/alice_in_wonderland.zip` from the :ref:`sample_data`.
 Python has facilities to do this without having to manually uncompress using the `zipfile
 <http://docs.python.org/library/zipfile.html>`_ module.
 The zip file
-consists of one or more text files, and we can use the module to load the zip file, list the files, and then read the text from the one file in the zip archive
+consists of one or more files, and we can use the module to load the zip file, list the files, and then read the text from the one file in the zip archive

 .. sourcecode:: ipython